mohamed-taman/Flight-Advisor/README.md

 ### Using an IDE
 I recommend that you work with your Java code using an IDE that supports the development of Spring Boot applications such as **Spring Tool Suite** or **IntelliJ IDEA Community | Ultimate Edition**.

-All you have to do is just fire up your favourite IDE **->** open or import the parent folder `Flight-Advisor`, and everything will be ready for you.
+All you have to do is fire up your favorite IDE **->** open or import the parent folder `Flight-Advisor,` and everything will be ready for you.

 ### Building & Running The System
 To build and run the system, run the following command: